-For more information, or if you have a concern of a child protection nature, please contact the head of the educational establishment which your child attends.
+If you would like more information, or have a concern of a child protection nature, please contact the Head Teacher.

-The Child Protection Committee's website has a range of information for parents/carers on how to help ensure their child is safe.
-The website is: www.childprotectionsouthlanarkshire.org.uk
+The Child Protection Committee's website has a range of useful information for parents/carers to help them keep their children safe. www.childprotectionsouthlanarkshire.org.uk